Jinyeop3110/Jinyeop3110.github.io/_projects/2_project.md

 ---

 The Neural Scaling Law(NSL) [\cite{kaplan2020scaling}, \cite{hoffmann2022training}] refers to how language models scale with respect to key factors: model size (number of parameters, $N$), training data size ($D$), and computational resources ($C$).
 This scaling law is important to anlyze since it enable how "perofrmance gain" we can expect by scaling up the AI model and data.
 However, \cite{kaplan2020scaling}, \cite{hoffmann2022training} has empricially measured different scaling coefficients for lage langague model.
-In \cite{Tim et al}, we aim to identify the origin of such discrepancy through analytic methods and small langauge model traning.
+In paper (Under review in TMLR) <a href="https://arxiv.org/pdf/2406.12907">"Reconciling Kaplan and Chinchilla Scaling Laws"</a> , we aim to identify the origin of such discrepancy through analytic methods and small langauge model traning.

 <div class="row justify-content-sm-center">
     <div class="col-sm-8 mt-3 mt-md-0">